telekom-mms/sectpmctl/README.md

 ### Custom kernels or kernel modules

-After installing sectpmctl, a TPM backed Secure Boot db key to sign kernels and kernel modules is stored in a serialized form in
+After installing sectpmctl, a TPM-backed Secure Boot db key to sign kernels and kernel modules is stored in a serialized form in
 `/var/lib/sectpmctl/keys/db.obj`.
 It is used by the tpmsbsigntool tool, which is based on openssl.
 The password for that key is stored in
 `/var/lib/sectpmctl/keys/db.pwd`.
 The password is currently needed as the TPM2 openssl integration does not support binding keys to PCR values yet.
-If it would, the TPM backed signing key could only be used from within the sectpmctl secured system and the password would not be needed anymore.
+If it would, the TPM-backed signing key could only be used from within the sectpmctl secured system and the password would not be needed anymore.

 You normally don't need to use the db key manually.
 DKMS and kernel hooks are integrated and execute the sign commands automatically